BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 **_What Is a Signature?_** A message (or more commonly, a hash of a message) can be signed with a private key, creating a signature.
 Anyone with the corresponding public key can then validate the signature, which verifies that the signer owns the private key associated with the public key in question.

 **_What Is a Hash Function?_** A hash function is an algorithm frequently used with cryptography.
 It's a way to map a large, arbitrary amount of data to a small, fixed amount of data.
-Hash functions used in cryptography are one-way and collision-resistant, meaning that a hash can very reliably be linked to the original data, but the original data can not be regenerated from the hash.
+Hash functions used in cryptography are one-way and collision-resistant, meaning that a hash can reliably be linked to the original data, but the original data can not be regenerated from the hash.
 Hashes thus allow the transmission of small amounts of data to represent large amounts of data, which can be important for efficiency and storage requirements.

-Hashes also disguise what the original data is, which in the case of Bitcoin allows the concealment of the actual public key, making transactions resistant to quantum computing.
+Bitcoin takes advantage of a hash's ability to disguise the original data, which allows concealment of a user's actual public key, making transactions resistant to quantum computing.

 ### Public-Key Cryptography — In Short